Alfred-W-S-Pirovits-Jr/Telco_Churn_Project/Readme.md

 ### Target variable
 The target variable is churn_Yes, coded in boolean 0 or 1.
-Zero for false and 1 for True.
+Zero for False and 1 for True.

 ### Need to haves (Deliverables):